 My first ‘class’ was in computer science branch, B.Tech 2nd year.
 One male staff member of the company accompanied me to the classroom, and he wanted to stay while I delivered the talk.
 I requested him to leave as his presence was making me uncomfortable.
 He honoured my request.

-So there I was, standing in front of 55 students.
+So there I was – standing in front of 55 students.
 The classroom was anything but quiet.
-I was wondering if those students had ever heard the phrase “pin drop silence.”
+And I was wondering if they had ever heard the phrase “pin drop silence.”

 Backbenchers were busy with mobile phones.

 Some were busy talking, while some others were staring at me.

 It was clear that getting their ‘undivided’ attention was the first thing I had to do.
 I was a little nervous because it was the first time I was standing in front of an audience that big.
 At first, I tried the conventional method-I yelled and asked to pay attention, but the pupils didn’t seem to care.